hphelion/docs.hpcloud.com/apispecs/cdn/hp-cloud-cdn-api.md

 Instead if you anticipate CND-enabling the container, you can temporarily disable it with the [Update CDN Metadata](#container_post) operation.

-When you delete a CDN-enabled container, the operation will only take affect on any content cached by the HP Cloud Content Delivery Network when the [Time to Live (TTL)](#ttl) has expired.
+When you delete a CDN-enabled container, the operation will only take effect on any content cached by the HP Cloud Content Delivery Network when the [Time to Live (TTL)](#ttl) has expired.
+Contact HP Cloud Support if you urgently need to purge the CDN cache.

 This operation does not delete the underlying container in the HP Cloud Object Storage service.